ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-g&#x27; lam but a stranger
-?&quot; .
-Ho\.returned the book, pointing to
 the 3rd Epistle of John, 12th verse:
 &quot;Having many things to .write unto you,
 I would not- &quot;with paper&#x27; and in&#x27;*., but